byonchev/homebridge-bthome/README.md

 ### Supported Sensor Types

-- Temperature
-- Relative Humidity
+- Air Quality (PM2.5, PM10 and VOC)
 - Battery Level
 - Push Button
+- Carbon Dioxide Levels
+- Carbon Monoxide Detection
+- Contact Detection
+- Relative Humidity
 - Illuminance
-- Motion detection
+- Motion Detection
+- Occupancy Detection
+- Smoke Detection
-- Contact detection
+- Temperature

-### Supported devices
+### Supported Devices

 This is a list of devices that should work with this plugin.
 Some of them aren't tested (see table below).